vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ### Handle failures automatically

 Another reason to use a message queue is so that the Hub Flow can handle any problems with the message not being accepted.
-For example, if the target (like an ERP system) is unreachable, or if the message can't be processed for other reasons (e.g. the order is blocked)---then we want to re-send the message after a while.
+For example, if the target (like an ERP system) is unreachable, or if the message can't be processed for other reasons (e.g. the order is blocked)---then we want to send the message again, after a while.

 Normally, our Peakboard app would have to handle these unexpected events and error cases itself.
 But with a message queue, the Peakboard app doesn't need to worry about it at all.
-As soon as the app sends the message to the queue, it's no longer the app's problem.
-It's the Hub Flow's job to send the message to the ERP system, and to handle any failures and re-send the message, if needed.
+As soon as the app sends the message to the queue, it's no longer the app's responsibility.
+It's the Hub Flow's job to send the message to the ERP system, handle any failures, and re-send the message, if needed.

 ## Let's build an example